Skip to content

 2. Challenges

 A report by Gartner for marketers noted that marketing leaders are often challenged by demonstrating the short-term impact of their marketing efforts, with only one-third able to measure ROI.
-Furthermore, a HubSpot survey revealed that marketing activities’ ROI is one of the most prominent challenges marketers face.
+Furthermore, a HubSpot survey revealed that the ROI of marketing activities’ ROI is one of marketers’ most prominent challenges.

 3. Digital vs. Traditional